thesaigoneer/aurorix-saigon/README.md

 This is way more flexible and better for everyone since the image-agnostic and desktop things from Bluefin live in @projectbluefin/common.

-Instead, I created my own OS repository based on this template and the latest version of Aurora, allowing full customization while leveraging Bluefin's robust build system and shared components.
+Instead, I created my own OS repository based on this template and the **latest version of Aurora**, allowing full customization while leveraging Bluefin's robust build system and shared components.

 > ### Be the one who moves, not the one who is moved